-Dr. Ariella (Ari) Korn is a Cancer Prevention Fellow with the Implementation Science (IS) Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Applying an implementation science lens, Ari’s research interests include health equity, community interventions, diet-related behaviors, obesity prevention, and social network analysis.
+Dr. Ariella (Ari) Korn is a Cancer Prevention Fellow with the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences at the National Cancer Institute.
+Applying an implementation science lens, Ari’s research interests include cancer prevention, health equity, social and community context, and diet-related behaviors.
 She works with Dr. April Oh and others across DCCPS.

 Prior to graduate school, Ari worked as a research trainee in ovarian cancer epidemiology at Brigham and Women’s Hospital in Boston, MA and Roswell Park Comprehensive Cancer Center in Buffalo, NY.

 Ari received her doctoral and master’s degrees in nutrition from the Friedman School of Nutrition Science and Policy at Tufts University in Boston, MA.
 She also holds a master’s degree in public health from Tufts University School of Medicine and a bachelor’s degree in chemistry from Hobart and William Smith Colleges in Geneva, NY.

 - Korn AR, Blake KD, D'Angelo H, Reedy J, Oh A. Prevalence and correlates of US adult public opinion on restricting junk food advertising to children on social media: 2020 Health Information National Trends Survey.
 Public Health Nutr.
 2021 Nov;24(16):5534-5538. doi: 1017/S1368980021003359.

 - Korn AR, Appel J, Hammond RA, et al. Validation and refinement of the Stakeholder-driven Community Diffusion Survey for childhood obesity prevention.
 Implement Sci.
 2021 Oct 9;16(1):91. doi: 1186/s13012-021-01158-4.